maxhumber/MVML/06-A-deploy_heroku.md

 git push heroku master
 ```

-14. Visit the website and make sure it works!
+15. Click on the url and make sure it works!